afritz1/OpenTESArena/README.md

 ## Graphics

-The 3D graphics will be done with a GPU ray tracer written in OpenCL, and its code will be added here once I finish other components first.
+The 3D graphics are being done with a GPU ray tracer written in OpenCL.
 Test versions show it functioning decently on high-end graphics cards, but there are still many optimizations that can be done.

 I puzzled for a long time about whether to use a ray tracer or OpenGL, or even just a software renderer, and I finally decided that this would be a good place to show that real time ray tracing can be done in some games today.
 Arena looked like a good game to experiment with graphics-wise due to its low geometry count.

 ## Resources

 All of the music and sound files, as well as the vast majority of wall and sprite textures, are available to look at thanks to exporter programs like WinArena and [other utilities](http://www.uesp.net/wiki/Arena:Files#Misc_Utilities).
 However, this project will still use the original files that came with the floppy disk version of Arena.

-Some original files like the character backgrounds are still stored in an unknown format, but they can be obtained simply by screen capturing in DOSBox.
-If those original files could actually be decoded some day, that would be nice.
-Check out the image decompression algorithms in WinArena and Daggerfall as a place to start.

-The format for the original map data for cities, dungeons, and wilderness is not currently known.
-This puts a considerable restriction on restoring the game world with its intended content.
-Main quest dungeons are not randomly-generated, but wilderness dungeons are (to a point).

 ## Other Resources